ell1e/Spew3D/README.md

 ## Compiling / Usage

-*(If you're using this directly from the repository, run `make` in the repo folder to prepare the resulting `spew3d.h` file with everything.)*
+*(If you're using this directly from the repository, run `make update-vendor` and `make` in the repo folder to prepare the resulting `spew3d.h` file with everything.)*

 **Step 1:** add `spew3d.h` into your project's code folder, and put this in all your files where you want to use it from: